evamaxfield/distributed-ecosystem/README.md

 -- Some scientist probably (it was [Rory](https://github.com/donovanr))

-_* local and remote data usage depends on cluster configuration_
+_* Local and remote data usage depends on cluster configuration._

 ### Bullet Points